-- feelings of uncertainty worry and fear about what is happening to loved ones who are still in the affected areahelplessness and despair
+- Feelings of uncertainty worry and fear about what is happening to loved ones who are still in the affected area

-- distress due to frequent graphic or uncensored images via media or social media.
-This may be frightening and confusing for younger children who may be overly exposed to this content and not have the capacity to process what they are seeing.
+- Distress due to frequent graphic or uncensored images via media or social media particularly for younger children who may be overly exposed to this content and not have the capacity to process what they are seeing

 How can schools help?